March 20, 2019

 Experts in the field usually break down Executive Function into three simple skills:

-- Working memory (WM), the ability to hold information in our minds that is not perceptually present and simultaneously analyze or manipulate it.1
+The ability to hold information in our minds that is not perceptually present and simultaneously analyze or manipulate it.
+1

 These simple skills intertwine and support complex skills, like planning, problem-solving, and reflection.
 They help us manage multiple pieces of information, filter distractions, and prioritize our actions.